big spender

 where:

-<PROD | CAT | PRICE | MINPRICE | MANUF> <product or category identifier or price> <item count> < "$" | "%" > <discount amount>
+<PROD | CAT | PRICE | MINPRICE | MANUF> <product, category or manufacturer identifier or price> <item count> < "$" | "%" > <discount amount>

 The item_count may be specified as "*", meaning "the discount may be taken an unlimited number of times."